-Giving Now: Giving to the Community Foundation is easy and doesn’t require great wealth.
-No matter how much you give, your philanthropic strategy will be meaningful when it is aligned with your values, life experiences, interests and desire to make Grant County a community where every person can reach full potential.
+Giving to the Community Foundation is easy and doesn’t require great wealth.
+No matter how much you give, your philanthropic strategy will be meaningful when aligned with your values, life experiences, interests, or simply the desire to make Grant County a community where every person can reach full potential.
 With endowed funds supporting a variety of Grant County causes, every gift plays a part in connecting people, resources, and causes to promote sustainable impact towards the betterment of Grant County.
-You can make a connection today by donating to one of our 400+ charitable funds.

-Giving Later: Additionally, many of the gifts we receive come in the form of end-of-life bequests, small and large, from caring donors like you, who wish to create a legacy in their community through planned giving.
-In creating an end-of-life gift, you will chose to support your community and the causes you care deeply about long after your lifetime.
+Many of the gifts we receive come in the form of end-of-life bequests, small and large.
+These gifts, from caring donors like you, wish to create a legacy in their community through planned giving.
+In creating an end-of-life gift, you chose to support your community and the causes you care deeply about long after your lifetime.

 Gifts of Grain (Ordinary Income Property)

 Memorial Gifts in Obituaries

 Life Insurance Policies